nuuuwan/news_lk3_data/README.md

 *2025-09-22 14:22:00* · [`adaderanalk`](https://www.adaderana.lk/news/112770/another-lorry-with-200kg-of-substances-believed-to-be-ice-and-heroin-found-in-tangalle) · `en`

-A large stock of narcotics, including over 200 kilograms of crystal methamphetamine or commonly known as ‘Ice’ and of heroin, has been discovered in Seenimodara, Tangalle, authorities confirmed.
+A large stock of narcotics, including over 200 kilograms of crystal methamphetamine or commonly known as ‘Ice’ and heroin, has been discovered in Seenimodara, Tangalle, authorities confirmed.

 The discovery was made this morning (22), when police found the bodies of two individuals inside an abandoned house that was reportedly under renovation.
 A lorry parked in the premises was found to contain a massive quantity of illegal narcotics, authorities noted.